JuliaParallel/MPI.jl/docs/src/external.md

 ## Object finalizers and `MPI.Finalize`

-External libraries may maintain allocate their own MPI handles (e.g.  create or duplicate MPI communictors), which need to be cleaned up.
+External libraries may allocate their own MPI handles (e.g., create or duplicate MPI communictors), which need to be cleaned up before MPI is finalized.
 If these are attached to [object finalizers](https://docs.julialang.org/en/v1/base/base/#Base.finalizer), they may not be guaranteed to be called before `MPI.Finalize`, which can result in an error upon program exit.
 (By default, MPI.jl will install an [`atexit`](https://docs.julialang.org/en/v1/base/base/#Base.atexit) hook that calls `MPI.Finalize` if it hasn't already been invoked.)

 There are two typical solutions to this problem: